blunt1337/wtfcmd/CMDS.md

 > - Only utf8 alphanumeric characters and `:._-` are allowed.

 ##### desc
 > **Optional, but recommanded** description or help message
 > Description can be either a string, or an array for multiple lines.

 ##### cmd
 > **Required** command template
 > commands can go from a simple strings, to a complexe template.
 > - If the command is compatible with bash/powershell, you can just write a string or string[] as a command.
 >   But for specific terminals, you can write an object:
->       ```json
+>       ```js
     {
     	"bash": [
     		"echo this command will run in bash",
     		"echo multilines works too"
     	],
-    	"powershell": "echo this command will run with powershell.exe" }
+    	"powershell": "echo this command will run with powershell.exe"
+    }
     ```
 > - The command format is **go template** https://golang.org/pkg/text/template/.
 >   - go template can do so many things, like variables, loops, functions, etc.
 >     E.g. to print an argument, just write {{.argumentName}}, or to print a string safely (escaped): {{esc .argumentName}}
 >   - We made all strings functions available too https://golang.org/pkg/strings/.
 >     E.g. {{replace .myFlagName "old" "new" -1}}
 >   - We also added some message functions:
 >     {{made "some success message"}}
 >     {{error "some error message"}}
 >     {{warn "a warning here"}}
 >     {{askYN "is it true?"}} && echo "You said yes" || echo "You said no"
 >     For all functions, more information at TODO:doc

 ##### cwd
-> **Optional, the current working dir of the command.
+> **Optional**, the current working dir of the command.
 Like commands, you can put one for "bash" and one for "powershell".
-> - If it starts with a dot, it will run in the config's directory + cwd
+> - If it starts with a dot, it will run in the config's directory + cwd.
 >   E.g. In /my_projects/wtfcmd.json, there is cwd = ./public; then running `wtf` in /my_projects/awesome/, will put the current working dir to /my_projects/public
-> - If it starts with '/' or 'x:', an absolute path
+> - If it starts with '/' or 'x:', an absolute path.
 >   E.g. In /my_projects/wtfcmd.json, there is cwd = /public; then running `wtf` in /my_projects/awesome/, will put the current working dir to /public
-> - If none of above, the directory where wtf was called + cwd
+> - If none of above, the directory where wtf was called + cwd.
 >   E.g. In /my_projects/wtfcmd.json, there is cwd = public; then running `wtf` in /my_projects/awesome/, will put the current working dir to /my_projects/awesome/public
+>
 > The default is the current directory where `wtf` is executed.
 > For more complex cases, you can use in the command a `cd {{configdir}}`.

 ##### args
 > **Optional** arguments
 > Arguments must contain an array of [Argument](#Argument) objects.

 ##### flags
 > **Optional** flags
 > Flags must contain an array of [Flag](#Flag) objects.

 ### Argument